zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

 ## STEP 2: Monitor the Cluster Creation

-The process of creating the cluster can take some time; however, you can monitor the cluster creation progress as follows:
+The process of creating the cluster takes approximately one hour to complete; however, you can monitor the cluster creation progress as follows:

 1. To view the cluster's details, click **`training-cluster`** in the **Name** column to display the **Cluster Details** page.